 Pairs Trading Example

-Let’s take a pairs trading example and assume our trader Joe want to buy Twitter.
+Let’s take a pairs trading example and assume our trader Joe wants to buy Twitter.
 Our trader has identified a bullish trend or a pattern that suggests the Twitter stock price is going to go up.
 In order to mitigate the risk of being wrong, Joe decides to pair his trade with another sector-related stock.

 Among the best pair trading stocks, Joe chooses to match his long Twitter position with an equal-size short Facebook position.